Winemaking practices at Harris Organic are traditional methods handed down from the icons of the Swan Valley.

 The fruit of each variety is softly basket-pressed, generally the crushed grapes are drained in the press before the must is pumped to a fermenter and assisted in it’s transformation into organic wine by the attentive winemaker Duncan.

 Additives to our wines are either nil or minimal compared with many commercial Australian wines.
 See the Additive List.
-Most of our organic wines are vegan and vegetarian friendly.
+All of our organic wines are vegan and vegetarian friendly.

 The organic wine is then stored in oak casks in our underground cellar, before bottling and hand labelling.